 What is Impulse Welding

-Impulse welding is a hot-bar method of welding thermoplastics.
-In an impulse welding machine, pressure is applied to the seam area by two impulse-heating bars.
+Impulse welding is the process by which electricity is used to create heat through a high resistance wire.
 Heat is created by pulsing energy through the heating element in the top and bottom bars for the duration of the weld.
 After a set weld time is completed, there is a slight cool down cycle, helping eliminate wrinkles.

 Why Choose Impulse Welding